dnicks35/CRNT/index.md

     <div class="col-md-4">
         <div class="panel panel-default text-center">
             <div class="panel-body">
-                <p>Learn about the different offices and personnel at Georgia Tech and how/when to contact them:</p>
+                <p>Learn about the offices and personnel at Georgia Tech and how/when to contact them:</p>
                 <a href="directory" class="btn btn-primary">Office Directory</a>
             </div>
         </div>